cpske/ISP/assignment/week2/kucafe-instructions.md

 5. PR descriptions and comments are meaningful and helpful.

 ## Assignment

+> Github Project Boards have changed a lot in the past year.
+> - A Project Board can be viewed as a task board or as a spreadsheet.
+> - Items can have a template with predefined fields (do this in the spreadsheet view).
+> - Items can be converted to "issues" in a Github repo, so it helps to **create a repo first** and add collaborators to it.
+>
+> Suggest you browse the documentation for Projects on Github.
+>

 1. Team of 5 people will jointly contribute to one `ku-cafe` project on Github.
    - Teams are shown on shared Google Sheet.
 Add your Github ID to sheet.